Why Adalo Works for Connecting to Airtable

-Your no-code app builder works perfectly—until you need advanced database features like collaboration, automations, or complex formulas.
-While Adalo's built-in database handles basic needs, connecting to Airtable unlocks spreadsheet familiarity with database power, enabling teams to manage business data without upgrading to enterprise backends like Xano.
+Your app builder works perfectly—until you need advanced database features like collaboration, automations, or complex formulas.
+While Adalo's built-in database handles most needs with unlimited records on paid plans, connecting to Airtable unlocks spreadsheet familiarity with database power, enabling teams to manage business data through a familiar interface while users interact with your polished native app.

 Key Takeaways